Management information system

-A management information system (MIS) is an information system used for decision-making, and for the coordination, control, analysis, and visualization of information in an organization.
-The study of the management information systems involves people, processes and technology in an organizational context.
-In other words, it serves, as the functions of controlling, planning, decision making in the management level setting.
+A management information system (MIS) is an information system designed to support decision-making, coordination, control, analysis, and visualization of information within an organization.
+The study of management information systems examines the interplay between people, processes, and technology in an organizational context, encompassing key managerial functions such as planning, controlling, and strategic decision-making.

-In a corporate setting, the ultimate goal of using management information system is to increase the value and profits of the business.
+In a corporate setting, the ultimate goal of a management information system is to increase the value and profitability of the business by providing managers with timely and relevant information for informed decision-making.